You know you need SaaS pricing advice when you start asking “… but what should we charge?”

-It’s a question that every startup asks themselves in the weeks leading up to their product launch – and there are a million answers.
-But what one is right for your business, your product, and, most importantly, your customers?
+Don’t worry — every startup looks for SaaS pricing advice in the weeks leading up to their product launch.
+There are millions of answers, good and bad, but what is right for your business, your product, and, most importantly, your customers?

 Over the last decade, my founders and I have worked with many different businesses to help them price their products.
-We think we’ve done a pretty good job pricing SalesRight, and we’re happy to share the considerations that anchored our approach to pricing.
+We think we’ve done a pretty good job pricing SalesRight, and we’re happy to share SaaS pricing advice that has anchored our approach to pricing.

 1 – Keep It Simple